Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/values-giftcards-claim.md

              {{header.authorization}}

      + Attributes
-         + contact (string, required) - The ID of the Contact to claim the Giftcard.
+         + contact (string, required) - The ID of the Contact to claim the Gift Card.

      + Body